The Great Lakes of Kashmir Trek

 Activity Level Demanding

 Group Size Medium Group

 This adventure in paradise starts in Leh and ends with an incredible houseboat experience in Srinagar, on the Dal lake.
 Two days in Leh help with the acclimatisation and the road trip from Leh to Sonmarg over the Zojila is an entire trip in itself.

 Trek amongst the calm mountains of North Kashmir, and enjoy traditional Kashmiri hospitality, delicious wazwan, massive meadows & crystal clear alpine lakes – the parts that have made this valley a hub for travellers for centuries.
 Experience Kashmir beyond the sensational headlines this summer!

-The trek is moderate but goes over high 3900m+ high passes, but the relaxing terrain, deep blue coloured mountains and lush flower filled meadows make the going extremely pleasant.
+The trek goes over high 3900m+ high passes, but the relaxing terrain, deep blue coloured mountains and lush flower filled meadows make the going extremely pleasant.
 You may get to experience a few cultural insights.
 Local shepherds, their herds and families may be your trail companions.
 There is colour everywhere.
 The Great Lakes of Kashmir trek will lead you to its turquoise blue-green lakes, climbs over high altitude passes and offers you one of the best trail experiences you will savour for a lifetime.

 Leh Airport- Hotel (3500m)

 Board the early morning flight from Delhi to Leh.
 It takes a little more than an hour to get to Leh, the capital of Ladakh.
 On a clear day the flight offers excellent views of the mighty Himalayas.
 Arrive at the hotel for welcome drinks followed by breakfast.
 Spend the rest of the day at leisure.